Overcoming Social Anxiety in Addiction Recovery

 4. Focus on others

-Social anxiety is often triggered by having an hyper awareness of oneself.
+Social anxiety is often triggered by having a hyper-awareness of oneself.
 To the point that you continually worry that every word you speak and action you take is somehow being judged.

 Try to remember that no one is perfect and no one expects perfection.
 Focusing on others, remaining mindfully present, and really listening to what they have to say will help to take you out of your own mind.
 You don't have to have an answer for everything.
 No one expects you too.
 Sometimes it is helpful just to listen and acknowledge.